 How many employees begin taking antidepressants after joining the company?
 Does the use of antidepressants or other mental health interventions vary from one department to another, or spike when a new CEO comes on board?

 Company leaders can use such information to identify problem areas in the organization and implement changes that make workers healthier and happier, Prof. Pfeffer said.
-(To learn more about this and other themes in the book, see our on-demand webinar featuring the Professor himself.)

 03. Workplace health starts in the C-Suite

 While employees in various roles can influence company culture, the fundamental changes that make a healthier workplace are handed down from the C-Suite.